For proper turkey brining- Buying the right turkey is key

 A: No, there are no nuts used in the production of our brine mixes.
 Our blends are also not run on machines that process nuts.

-For a full brining recipes – you can always check the step by step instructions on the packaging or here.
+For a full brining recipes – check the step by step instructions on the packaging or here.